Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * Shoot

   * Distance fighting, typically armed, from throwing shurikens to sniping to adjusting battle-canons.
+Used for attacking, providing cover fire, shooting down the lights, throwing baseballs, etc.

 * Stealth